 - You were diagnosed with another sexually transmitted disease

-- You had sex with someone whose sexual history you don't know
+- You had sex with someone who has HIV or whose sexual history you don't know

 Other things can increase your risk of HIV, so ask your doctor how often he thinks you should be tested.